-Previous OCM 9/2015; OCM 22/2019; OCM 223/019

-Directorate Asset Services

-Business Unit Asset Planning and Delivery

-File Reference PR-PLN-001

-Attachments 1.
-Ray Owen Oval Project 100% design [10.2.1.1 - 7 pages]

-2. Ray Owen Oval Project 100% Club [10.2.1.2 - 2

-pages]

-3. Ray Owen Oval Project - 100 lux [10.2.1.3 - 4 pages]
+Previous Items OCM 9/2015; OCM 22/2019; OCM 223/019 Directorate Business Unit File Reference Applicant Owner Asset Services Asset Planning and Delivery PR-PLN-001 N/A N/A Attachments Ray Owen Oval Project 100% design [10.2.1.1 - 7 pages] Ray Owen Oval Project 100% Club [10.2.1.2 - 2 pages] Ray Owen Oval Project - 100 lux [10.2.1.3 - 4 pages]

-Executive When Council is undertaking its substantive role of direction setting and oversight (e.g. accepting tenders, adopting plans natural justice apply.
+Advocacy When Council is advocating on behalf of the community to another level of government/body/agency Executive When Council is undertaking its substantive role of direction setting and oversight (e.g. accepting tenders, adopting plans and budgets Information For Council to note Legislative Includes adopting Local Laws, Town Planning Schemes and Policies.
+When Council determines a matter that directly impacts a person's rights and interests where the principles of natural justice apply.
 Examples include town planning applications, building licences, other permits or licences issued under other Legislation or matters that could be subject to appeal to the State Administrative Tribunal